- Acceptable Use Policy and User Agreement

 - Wireless Network Policy

 The scope of this security policy includes all information assets owned, operated, or maintained by F&M, whether the information is on electronic media, printed as hardcopy, or transmitted over public/private networks.
-At their discretion, the College Information Technology Committee reserves the right to modify this policy at any point in time.
+At their discretion, the College Infrastructure Committee reserves the right to modify this policy at any point in time.
 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.

 This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, and others (collectively known as "users"), who have access to, support, administer, manage, or maintain F&M information assets.